 In the Supreme Court of Georgia

-Having reviewed the record, we conclude that disbarment is the appropriate sanction in these matters.
-Accordingly, it is hereby ordered that the name of David P. Rachel be removed from the rolls of persons authorized to practice law in the State of Georgia.
-Rachel is reminded of his duties pursuant to Bar Rule 4-219 (c).
+Therefore, the Court orders that the name of Alexander E. Kahn be removed from the rolls of persons authorized to practice law in the State of Georgia.
+Kahn is reminded of his duties pursuant to Bar Rule 4-219 (b).

 Disbarred.
 All the Justices concur.